guimsilva/dynamo-repo/README.md

 );
 ```

+### Both `findItem()` and `searchItems()` allow defining `projectionExpression` so it can return partial entities

 ### You can also delete an item, get all items at once or get items in batches with `deleteItem()`, `getAllItems()` and `batchGetItems()`

 ### Handling Reserved Words

-The library automatically handles DynamoDB reserved words, ensuring your operations are safe and compliant; no need to ever concatenate "#".
+The library automatically handles DynamoDB reserved words, ensuring your operations are safe and compliant; no need to ever concatenate "#", no need to avoid or modify them.

 ### Example Test Cases